 My Oil-Meter: Then & Now

-In my teens and 20s, I could easily soaked up more than 2 pieces of sebum paper per session, and probably used up more than 6 pieces daily.
+In my teens and 20s, I could easily soak up more than two pieces of sebum paper per session and probably used more than six pieces daily.
 Those were the days!
 LOL.

 Psst, my favorite sebum paper was the blue or black film from Gatsby.
 I’d used it for many years.
 Apparently, it’s still on sale and comes in exactly the same packaging as it did decades ago.
 Oh wow!